 This is an old-fashioned Dutch roof design in the same basic style as the gable.
 But each side of the roof features two panels that break up the pitch of the roof.
 This design gives the top of the building a dome shape rather than coming to a sharp point.
 It’s a popular style for agricultural structures including stables and barns.
 The high domed shape of the roof leaves a lot of room within the building for an accessible attic or loft.

 This roof is similar to the gable.
 But it has a panel at the front and rear of the building as well as one on each side.
 From the top, it looks a bit like a shallow pyramid with two long sides and two short ones.
 This gives the building’s walls a more squared off profile rather than having front and rear walls that reach all the way to the apex of the roof in a triangle shape.
 A hip roof in the Gambrel style is called a Mansard roof.
 Hipped roofs allow for runoff in all four directions.
 That reduces the amount of soil erosion in any given spot.

 This is a very rare roof style that is V-shaped, completely inverted so that the edges are higher than the center.
 It was popular in the 1950s but is rarely used today.
 If maximizing rainwater collection is the goal, a butterfly roof might still be a potential option since it easily directs rainfall into a collection system.
 However, snow buildup would put a lot of strain on a roof in this style.

-As you can see, the roof style options for a metal building must be carefully considered based on durability, function, erosion, precipitation, and other climate and operational conditions as well as aesthetics.
+As you can see, you must carefully consider the roof style options for a metal building based on durability, function, erosion, precipitation, and other climate and operational conditions as well as aesthetics.
 The smartest choice is to work with an experienced designer and engineer to create a building plan.
 Get started now by filling out our contact form.